fsartoris/nlp/README.md

 Break up the text into component pieces called "tokens".
 They are the <b>basic building block</b> of a document object.

 ## Stemming
+Defines a keyword and then find variations to find relations between them.

 ## Lemmatization
 ## Stop Words
 ## Part of speech "POS"